vuw-research-computing/raapoi-docs/docs/examples.md

 cd ..  #back to our project directory
 ```

 The reads we have are paired end fastq files but idba requires a fasta file.
 We can use a tool built into our container to convert them.
-We'll do this on the raapoi login node as it is a fast task that doesn't need many resources.
+We'll do this on the Rāpoi login node as it is a fast task that doesn't need many resources.

 ```bash
 module load singularity